StefaniaSferragatta/fds/phase1_history.md

 # 07/12

 ### Call summary
-- We have talked about the documentation of the methods
+- We have all explained the assigned method.
-- We have set a new date for the meeting to conclude this part and decide how to divide task for the paramaters optimization.
+- We have set a new date for the meeting to conclude this "documentation" part on 10/12 after sds test
+- For the next call we would like to decide how to divide tasks for the paramaters optimization, code implementation ...

 ### Methods
 Summary on methods is in file *methods_documentation.md*